Multifocal inflammatory syndrome after invasive infection due to an M1 strain of Streptococcus pyogenes | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted in Canada, and none of the authors are identified as Canadian.
-The abstract focuses on a severe *Streptococcus pyogenes* infection and its complications, which is not a Health Canada-recognized indication for hyperbaric oxygen therapy.
+The abstract focuses on a severe *Streptococcus pyogenes* infection and its complications, which is not a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection identified.

 Study Limitations